Introduction

 Did you check the weather forecast the night before and pack your golf bag accordingly.
 If the probability of rain is only 40% do you bring umbrella?

 Plenty of choice here!
 Decisions might include, carry, trolley or buggy?
 Minimalist or kitchen sink?
 Personally I prefer to carry and have opted for a Sun Mountain waterproof bag.
-Build quality is outstanding and waterproof zips help to keep the contents dry, even in a heavy downpour.
+The build quality is outstanding and waterproof zips help to keep the contents dry, even in a heavy downpour.

 Poker chip sized if just cleaning and replacing your golf ball or smaller options with a pin to keep them low on the green if close to someone’s putting line